dasoldasol/dasoldasol.github.io/_posts/EC2.md

 ## EC2 Pricing Models
   - On Demand
   - Reserved : Standard, Convertible, Scheduled
+    - You can modify the AZ, scope, network platform, or instance size (within the same instance type), but not Region.
   - Spot : Like stock market. (if you terminate, you will be charged, if its terminated by EC2, you will NOT be charged.)
   - Dedicated Hosts : Instance Types F I G H T D R M A R K F X Z A U
 ## Feature